w3f/Grants-Program/applications/Raze_Network.md

 To facilitate DeFi functionality, we have two additional modules: lock and unlock.
 The lock module allows an account owner to lock the account while the unlock module allows the owner to unlock the account.

-We will also build a cross-chain bridge that can map any ERC-20 token to the Polkadot blockchain and thus enable the cross-chain payment of these tokens.
+We will also integrate a cross-chain bridge (such as ChainBridge) that can map any ERC-20 token to the Polkadot blockchain and thus enable the cross-chain payment of these tokens.

 <p align="center">
   <img src="https://github.com/razenetwork/Raze_Network/blob/main/image/image1.png" alt="" width="70%"/>
 </p>